Tupynambás Futebol Clube

 Tupynambás Futebol Clube, commonly known as Tupynambás, is a Brazilian professional association football club based in Juiz de Fora, Minas Gerais.
-The team plays in Série D, the fourth tier of the Brazilian football league system, as well as in the Campeonato Mineiro, the top tier of the Minas Gerais state football league.
+The team plays in the Campeonato Mineiro Segunda Divisão, the third tier of football in Minas Gerais.

 History

-The club was founded on August 15, 1911, being named after the Tupinambás, a Native Brazilian nation.
-The club won the Campeonato Citadino de Juiz de Fora in 1919, 1920, 1924, 1925, 1928, 1931, 1932, 1934, 1946, 1961, and in 1966.
+The club was founded on August 15, 1911, being named after the Tupinambás, a native Brazilian nation.
+The club won the Campeonato Citadino de Juiz de Fora in 1919, 1920, 1924, 1925, 1928, 1931, 1932, 1934, 1946, 1961, and 1966.
 They competed in the Campeonato Mineiro in 1969, but closed their football department soon after that due to financial problems.
 Tupynambás competed in the Campeonato Mineiro Second Level in 1983, but after a bad performance, the team, commanded by head coach Augusto Clemente, again closed its football department.
-The club reopened its football department in 2007, when they reached the Second Stage of the Campeonato Mineiro Third Level, and Tupynambás' Renato Santiago was the competition's top goal scorer, with 12 goals, but once again ceased the football operations.
+The club reopened its football department in 2007 when they reached the Second Stage of the Campeonato Mineiro Third Level.
+Tupynambás' Renato Santiago was the competition's top goal scorer, with 12 goals, but once again ceased football operations.

 In 2016, Tupynambás returned to professional football after receiving a percentage fee from Danilo's sale to Real Madrid.